p-svacha/TransportFever2Mods/phil42_fantasia_map_generator_1/README.md

 **Rivers**
 Rivers work very differently from the default generator.
 They can start and end within the map instead of just going straight through it.
 They can also vary in length, width, curvature and feed into each other.
 Rivers also just don't end by disappearing but will end in an estuary.
 When multiple rivers are generated it is possible that they cross over each other.
 This is of course not very realistic but combined with the lakes, it creates interesting new ways for ship gameplay.
-The amount of rivers is configurable.
+The amount of rivers and their width is configurable.

 **Mountains**
 Mountains are generated in different layers.
 Single high peaks, average height mountains and mountain ranges.
 Through the combination of these layers new mountain shapes and sometimes massive peaks can appear.
 Generally mountains will be more varied in size and shape than in the default generator.